nbbbbbbbnbnbn/HKUST-NFT-Project/README.md

 - **Initial Idea:** The main mascot of the NFT is based off of the playable character of a game I like called rain world.

 ### 2. Prompt
-- **Promt:** For my prompt I told the AI to make a character that would look like the character I like and told it to include the metaverse name and the name of the course.
+- **Prompt:** For my prompt I told the AI to make a character that would look like the character I like and told it to include the metaverse name and the name of the course.

 ### 3. Refining
 - **Refining:** After my image was generated I would give my opinions to the AI until it gave something that i felt was really good.